-Time saving tips for the savvy small business ownerMadi
+Time saving tips for the savvy small business ownerStuart Taverner

 We all have those days where you sit down with your morning coffee, read a few emails, then look at the clock and it’s already 2pm.
 Time just slips away from us, and for business owners, this happens far too often.
-Unfortunately you can’t add more hours to the day, but here are our 5 quick wins to making the most of the time you do have.
+Unfortunately you can’t add more hours to the day, so here are our tips on time saving for business owners.

 Planning, preparing, and organising your day helps map out what needs to be done, when, and by who.
 Scheduling your day will not only keep you on track, but it allows you to set time for personal activities such as exercise, social events, and spending time with the family.